helidon-io/helidon/docs/modules/injection/declarative.md

 - [`io.helidon.http.Http.Consumes`][io-helidon-http-5] - what media type this
   method accepts (request entity content type), replacing the endpoint default;
   an empty array clears it

+For a QUERY endpoint, use `@Http.QUERY` with `@Http.Entity` for the query content and `@Http.Consumes` for its required media type.
+The application still defines the query format and validates that the content matches that media type.

 Annotations on method parameters: